Who should take this certificate?

 - Your official university transcripts in English indicating a strong academic history; include a grading key.

-- You must have successfully completed a bachelor’s degree.
+- You must have successfully completed a bachelor’s degree OR have four years of professional, full-time, work experience.

 - If you have pursued graduate-level coursework or degrees, you must include those transcripts as well.

-- One to two years of full-time, post-university, professional work experience.
+- One year of full-time, post-university, professional work experience, if also applying with a degree.

 - Dated and signed letter of recommendation on academic or company letterhead from a professor or supervisor attesting to your experience and ability to excel in the relevant field